TudbuT/defederation-table/README.md

 ## Can I use it?

-Yes, but you must credit us very visibly.
+Yes, but it must be according to AGPL.